Pokémon Legends: Z-A: Development and release

 On 27 February 2024, Legends Z-A was announced during a Pokémon Presents presentation with a release window of '2025'.
 At the end of the trailer, the Mega Evolution mechanic, which was first introduced in X and Y, was also confirmed to return.
 During the next Pokémon Presents, on 27 February 2025, a second video was released, giving more information on the plot and gameplay elements with an updated release window of 'late 2025'.
 During the Nintendo Direct on 2 April 2025, it was confirmed that Pokémon Legends: Z-A would get an upgraded version on Nintendo Switch 2 alongside many other Nintendo Switch games.
 The game was released on 16 October 2025 for both Switch and Switch 2.
 Z-A was showcased again during a September 2025 Nintendo Direct, during which Mega Evolved forms for the X and Y starters were revealed.
 These forms were stated to be unlocked from the game's online ranked battles, with the Mega Stones for these forms split between three seasons.
 Alongside the base game reveals, a paid DLC was also announced: Pokémon Legends: Z-A – Mega Dimension.
-The DLC is to be centered around the Mythical Pokémon Hoopa and features the debut of two Mega forms of Raichu.
-The DLC will be released on 10 December 2025.
+The DLC is centered around the Mythical Pokémon Hoopa and features the debut of two Mega forms of Raichu, alongside other new Mega Evolutions.
+The DLC was released on 10 December 2025.

 A demo of the game was made available for attendees of the 2025 Pokémon World Championships at the Anaheim Convention Center in Anaheim, California.